Safecast/bitstore.js/README.md

 Unfortunately, it cannot recover cells that were originally adjacent to other data cells both right and down.
 And they cannot be discriminated by value or alpha.

 A possibility that remains is getting the z+1 tiles instead, and downsampling them by 2x.

-##LBITS -- Layer Bitstore
-The Layer Bitstore (LBITS) "class" is a convienience wrapper that automates indexing a layer.

-This is really the only componenet you should need to use. (other than maybe the options container)

-As mentioned above, once set up with a couple numbers and a URL, it is fully automated, self-updating, and client-side.
-It only needs to know a few things:

-  - 1. The min and max zoom levels of your layer
-  - 2. A URL template to use, substituting {z} {x} and {y} for numbers.
-  - 3. The x/y/z for a single RGBA8888 PNG tile that indexes the entire dataset.
-This is guaranteed to be the z=0 tile for every dataset.
-  - 4. An arbitrary unique integer "layerId" to link the index to a particular tileset comprising a layer.
-This can be any integer value, but should be unique.
-If you have very similar layers, you can reuse the layerId from one as a proxy in another.

-When passed this information in the LBITS constructor, the code will:

-  - 1. Load the PNG (or from cache, if present)
-  - 2. Create an initial "master" global bitmap index from the alpha channel
-  - 3. Calculate the layer's extent
-  - 4. Determine what other indices are needed.
-    - a.
-Find a single tile to do this, if possible.
-    - b.
-If not, decompose and reproject the global index into a list of many additional tiles.
-  - 5. Create bitstores for 0 - n additional tiles found in #3